 Follow these Instagram best practices to improve engagement and grow your following.

-Instagram is a free photo- and video-sharing app and social media platform available to iOS, Android and Windows Phone users.
-The app launched in 2010 on iOS and became available on Android in 2012, and it was purchased by Facebook in 2012.
+Instagram is a free photo- and video-sharing app and social media platform available to iOS, Android and Windows phone users.
+The app launched in 2010 on iOS and became available on Android in 2012.
+It was later purchased by Facebook in 2012.

-Instagram users can upload photos or videos, like and share posts, communicate via direct messaging, and comment on photos or videos.
-You can create reels, posts, guides, stories (which stay on your profile for 24 hours) and live videos.
+Instagram users can upload photos or videos, like and share posts, communicate via direct messaging and comment on photos or videos.
+You can create reels, photo posts, Carousel posts, guides, stories (which stay on your profile for 24 hours) and live videos.
 Anyone 13 or older can create an Instagram account.

 You can also add action buttons that allow you to engage consumers through services such as ordering food or making an appointment directly on Instagram.

 The key to Instagram is that it is based on visual content.
-Everything on Instagram revolves around photos or videos, unlike Facebook or Twitter, which support a wider range of content and media.
+Everything on Instagram revolves around photos or videos, unlike Facebook or X (formally Twitter), which support a wider range of content and media.

 When you upload a photo, it shows up on your followers’ feeds, where they can like, comment or share the post.
 The more likes or comments you get, the more “relevant” your post becomes and the higher it is placed on your followers’ feeds.
 This algorithm is a vital part of achieving success on Instagram.

-To prevent algorithm issues, you should avoid copying and pasting reels from other social media sites, such as TikTok; adding too much text, low-quality audio and visuals; and sharing political views.
+To prevent algorithm issues, you should avoid copying and pasting reels from other social media sites, such as TikTok, and sharing political views.
+You should also avoid adding too much text, low-quality audio and visuals.

 Instagram and its algorithms can be complicated.
 There are many guidelines, best practices and tips available for getting the most out of your efforts to market on the app.
 It’s essential to go through these tips and best practices and find the ones that make sense for you and your business.